magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 Read functions are the first step in transforming input data into magclass objects.
-They should be as simple as possible, with most steps of data cleaning, filling in, and transforming reserved for the correct function.
+They should be as simple as possible, with most steps of data cleaning, filling in, and transforming reserved for the convert and correct function.
 The Read function should be able to specify between indicators (subtypes).

-Remember that magclass objects are an array with the the spatial dimension in the first dimension, the temporal dimension in the second, and data values in the third dimemsion(s) (3.1, 3.2…).
+Remember that magclass objects are an array with spatial information in the first dimension, temporal information in the second dimension, and data values in the third dimemsion(s) (3.1, 3.2…).

 Now let’s look at readTutorialWDI.R.
-Note here that because of the way WDI downloads it’s data, the naming of the data is assumed by madrat to be multiple subdimensions, due to the use of the “.”.
-This is generally to be avoided, to avoid confusing names and dimensions, and we rename this at line 39.
+Note here that because of the way WDI downloads it’s data, the naming of the data is assumed in MADRaT to be multiple subdimensions, due to internal use of “.” as dimension separator.
+Data names that have full stops are to be avoided, to avoid confusing names and dimensions, and we rename this at line
+39.

 ``` r